kamilfranek/kamilfranek.github.io/Earnings Report/_posts/2019-05-08-google-alphabet-earnings-report.md

 If you remember the revenue growth drivers like mobile search and Youtube traffic, these are also **reasons why a proportion of the cost of revenues increased.** In its annual earning report Alphabet is even warning about this going forward.

 Let's look at the breakdown of Alphabets expenses and their growth.
 Most of the items are growing above the revenue growth rate of 23%.
-There are two lines which are increasing by a rate that is in line with revenue growth or below and those are "Cost of revenue - TAC" and "General and administrative."
+There are two lines which are increasing by a growth rate that is in line with revenue growth or below and those are "Cost of revenue - TAC" and "General and administrative."

 ### How much money and on what is Alphabet/Google spending